-What’s Included in Cake Pricing and What’s Additional
+What’s Included and What’s Additional

 You should work directly with your wedding planner and cake designer to find out exactly what’s included in your cake price because it varies by cake designer.
 In general, the price will include the below.

 Things that might not be included in the estimate you receive are items like a cake stand or display, cutting utensils, cake toppers, or an extra top tier (to save and eat on your 1-year anniversary, if that’s your thing).
 Ask your venue/caterer if they are able to provide the cake stand and cutting utensils to potentially help cut down on costs.

 You should review and clarify all of this with your cake designer before signing the contract and proposal to make sure there are no surprise, costly additions to your budget.

 5 Ways to Cut Wedding Cake Costs, According to Pro Bakers

 If the dollar signs on wedding cakes are threatening your budget and you are looking for ways to cut costs, there are plenty of ways to do so in the cake department.

 - Serve Half Servings: A popular, easy fix is to serve half-servings, meaning smaller cake slices.
 For example, if you are trying to serve 200 guests, you only need a cake that serves 100 people.
 The reality is that most people only eat a bite if that!

 - Have a "Display" Cake: This is an entirely fake cake these days for photos and “cutting” and then a separate sheet cake to serve to your guests (For comparison, sheet cake slices from The Solvang Bakery, for example, are around $2.75 per person.)

 - Choose Buttercream: On the frosting front, opt for something that’s more affordable like buttercream instead of fondant, which is a more expensive frosting option.
 It could save your multiple dollars per slice to do buttercream instead of fondant.